 Council members are selected for three-year terms, and represent a diversity of expertise and perspective; they are purposely not selected for expertise in the clinical topic under discussion in order to maintain the objectivity of the Council and to ground the conversation in the interpretation of the published evidence rather than anecdotal experience or expert opinion.
-Acknowledging that any judgment of evidence is strengthened by real life clinical and patient perspectives, CEPAC recruits subject matter experts for each meeting who provide input to Council members before the meeting to help clarify CEPAC's understanding of the different interventions being analyzed in the evidence review.
-The same clinical experts serve as a resource to the Council during their public deliberation, and help form recommendations with CEPAC on ways the evidence can be applied to policy and practice.
+Acknowledging that any judgment of evidence is strengthened by real life clinical and patient perspectives, New England CEPAC recruits subject matter experts for each meeting who provide input to Council members before the meeting to help clarify New England CEPAC's understanding of the different interventions being analyzed in the evidence review.
+The same clinical experts serve as a resource to the Council during their public deliberation, and help form recommendations with the New England CEPAC on ways the evidence can be applied to policy and practice.

-Led by the Institute for Clinical and Economic Review, CEPAC is supported by a broad coalition of state Medicaid leaders, integrated provider groups, public and private payers, patient representatives, and philanthropy.
-For more information on CEPAC, please visit cepac.icer-review.org.
+Led by the Institute for Clinical and Economic Review, the New England CEPAC is supported by a broad coalition of state Medicaid leaders, integrated provider groups, public and private payers, patient representatives, and philanthropy.
+For more information about the New England CEPAC, please visit cepac.icer-review.org.